Simon-Karapetyan/Simon-Karapetyan/README.md

 <h1 align="center">Hi there 👋 I am Simon, an always inspired Full Stack Engineer</h1>

-I am a software engineer from Armenia
+I am a software engineer from Armenia with 6 years of experience.

-- 🧑‍💻 Full-stack development using JavaScript, PHP, and their related frameworks.
+- 🧑‍💻 Full-stack development using PHP, Python and their related frameworks.
-- 🔄 Strong experience with Laravel, OOP principles, SOLID practices, and the MVC design pattern.
+- 🔄 Strong experience with Laravel, Django, FastAPI, OOP principles, SOLID practices, and the MVC/MVT design pattern.
 - 🛠️ Skilled in designing complex system architectures, optimizing queries, and managing relational databases.
 - 🚀 Problem-solver capable of working with diverse technologies, exploring different solutions for challenging tasks, and improving application performance.
 - 🧩 Creative engineer with unique ideas and a track record of delivering successful results across various projects.
 - 🤖 AI-Augmented Developer using modern AI tools to boost performance, code quality, and productivity.
-  - 🧠 Proficient in using AI tools such as ChatGPT, GitHub Copilot, Cursor, Codeium, and others for:
+  - 🧠 Proficient in using AI tools such as ChatGPT, GitHub Copilot, Cursor, Codeium, Windsurf and others for:
     - Improving development workflow
     - Automated documentation
     - Refactoring & code analysis